-We purchased this beautiful 60 acre farm in Geauga County, Ohio in May 2013 with the goal of being able to live a more sustainable life & to be able to share our love of great food raised humanely without the routine use of antibiotics or genetically modified feed.
+We purchased this beautiful 60-acre farm in Geauga County, Ohio in May 2013 with the goal of being able to live a more sustainable life & to be able to share our love of great food raised humanely without the routine use of antibiotics or genetically modified feed.
 We never use chemical fertilizers or pesticides on our farm & everything we grow is grown using organic methods.
 It is something we personally feel strongly about & it seems there are many others that feel the same.

-You will see that many of the breeds of animals we have chosen to raise are on The Livestock Conservancy's Preservation List, an organization which seeks to help promote & save heritage breeds.
+You will see that some of the breeds of animals we have chosen to raise are on The Livestock Conservancy's Preservation List, an organization which seeks to help promote & save heritage breeds.
 They are superior tasting & have lots of other great traits but are not 'viable' options from a 'large' commercial perspective - they take longer to get to a profitable weight & they do better on pasture/ in the woods than in a feed lot.
-However for us they are worth the extra wait - better taste & mounting evidence that grass fed & pasture raised livestock are a healthier alternative both for the animals & for us.
+However, for us they are worth the extra wait - better taste & mounting evidence that grass fed & pasture raised livestock are a healthier alternative both for the animals & for us.

-In keeping with our belief that old breeds/varieties taste better & are more nutritious, we have over the last 7 years planted many old American & European heirloom fruit tree/ bush varieties & hope to offer some of the fruits for sale from these trees in 2021.
-We also will offer many heirloom vegetables, all grown organically on the farm in our nutrient rich soil which is only amended with compost created here.
+In keeping with our belief that old breeds/varieties taste better & are more nutritious, we have over the last 7 years planted many old American & European heirloom fruit tree/ bush varieties & hope to offer some of the fruits for sale from these trees in 2024.
+We also will offer some heirloom vegetables, all grown organically on the farm in our nutrient rich soil which is only amended with compost created here.

 We'd like you to visit our farm, so you can get to know us & see that we practice what we preach!
 We will answer all your questions about what we do & why we do it.
-We really do grow great food & it is not at the expense of the animal's well being; in fact you will see that our animals live happy & healthy lives & are allowed to exhibit all the natural traits & instinctive behaviors of their species.
+We really do grow great food & it is not at the expense of the animal's well-being; in fact you will see that our animals live happy & healthy lives & are allowed to exhibit all the natural traits & instinctive behaviors of their species.

 Tamsin & Scott